 In the year ended December 31, 2015, the shareholders approved the 2015 stock option plan and the 1999, 2001 and the 2005 plans were discontinued.
 The 2015 stock option plan is intended to provide incentive to employees, directors, advisors and consultants of the Company to encourage proprietary interest in the Company, to encourage such employees to remain in the employ of the Company or such directors, advisors and consultants to remain in the service of the Company, and to attract new employees, directors, advisors and consultants with outstanding qualifications.
 The maximum number of shares issuable under the Plan shall not exceed 10% of the number of Shares of the Company issued and outstanding as of each Award Date unless shareholder approval is obtained in advance.
 The Board of Directors determines the terms of the options granted, including the number of options granted, the exercise price and their vesting schedule.
 The maximum term possible is 10 years.
-Under the amended 2015 plan we have reserved 10% of the number of Shares of the Company issued and outstanding as of each Award Date.
+Under the amended 2015 plan we have reserved 10% of the number of Shares of each Award Date unless of the Company issued and outstanding as of each 10% of the number of options granted, the exercise price and their vesting schedule.